 Defenders of Wildlife is dedicated to the protection of all native animals and plants in their natural communities.

-Defenders’ approach is direct and straightforward - We protect and restore imperiled species throughout North America by transforming policies and institutions and promoting innovative solutions.
+Defenders’ approach is direct and straightforward – We protect and restore imperiled species throughout North America by transforming policies and institutions and by promoting innovative solutions.
 We speak with one voice informed by scientific, legal and policy expertise, hands-on wildlife management experience and effective advocacy.

 To help attain our vision, Defenders’ strategic plan provides a framework for setting objectives and allocating resources across the organization.
 This strategic approach prioritizes long-term solutions with measurable results to help ensure that Defenders is an effective voice for wildlife conservation.
 Clearly defining our vision and focusing our resources will help us to better ensure that North America’s spectacular wild animals and habitats will be here for the next generation.